 “The evidence on integrating video visits into ongoing clinical care is limited,” Reed said.
 “We think this is the largest analysis of video visits in an integrated health care setting.”

 Who is using video visits?

-More than half of Kaiser Permanente’s patient interactions are conducted via telemedicine, including phone, secure email message, and video; video visits accounted for a small proportion during the study period — less than 1 percent.
+Kaiser Permanente employs a number of different methods for interacting with patients via telemedicine, including phone, secure email message, and video.
+Video visits accounted for a small proportion during the study period — less than 1 percent.